DEEP-222-N/Profile/README.md

 # Profile
-I’m a second-year engineering student passionate about web development, data science, data analytics, and machine learning.
-Skilled in Java, Python, and C, I'm strengthening my foundation in data structures, UI/UX, and modern tech.
-I aim to become a versatile engineer solving real-world problems with tech and data.
+Hi, I'm Deep Naidu, a second-year engineering student pursuing Computer Science and Engineering (Data Science) with Honours in Computational Finance.
+I'm passionate about web development, data analytics, data science, and machine learning.
+Skilled in Java, Python, and C, I'm currently building a strong foundation in data structures, full stack development, and modern technologies.
+My goal is to become a versatile engineer who uses technology and data to solve real-world problems and create meaningful solutions.

 # ML
 1) *Car Prediction*: